+- □ Require

+- □ Recommend

-☐ Neither require nor recommend
+- □ Neither require nor recommend

-C5.Distribution of high school units required and/or recommended.
+- C5.
+Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Distribution of high school units required and/or recommended Units Required Units Recommended
+Units Required Units Recommended

-Total academic units 15 19
+Total academic units

-English 4 4
+English

-Mathematics 3 4
+Mathematics

-Science 3 4
+Science

 Of these, units that must be lab

-Foreign language 3 4
+Foreign language

 Social studies

-History 2 3
+History

 Academic electives

 Computer Science

 Visual/Performing Arts

 Other (specify)